VIkill33/SwiftUI-ContributionChart/README.md

 - [Usage](#usage)
 - [Demo Code](#demo-code)

+Updates
+- 7/31/24 Support input array with any length and add a demo app inside.

 # It Supports
 ## Custom Block Number
 Of course, you can also custom the **size** of blocks and **spacing** between blocks.